 This post contains Amazon affiliate links.

-We already had most of the supplies we needed on hand.
+We already had most of the supplies we needed on hand for the leprechaun toothpaste.
 The only special item we had to buy was 6% hydrogen peroxide, also known as 20 volume developer.
 We bought ours at a local beauty supply store, but it’s also available on Amazon HERE.

 - Empty salt shaker (We put some St. Patrick’s Day stickers on our salt shaker to make it more festive.)